 The snow hadn’t reached us so there were still green fields, with the odd dusting of snow here and there and thick frost where the sun couldn’t reach, but in the distance the tops were covered in a blanket of the white stuff.
 As we carried on into the Dales, the snow got thicker and covered even the valley bottoms.
 We arrived at Grimwith Reservoir, owned by Yorkshire Water and stopped at the gate just off the main road.
 Beyond, the road to the car park looked like a skating rink and we erred – the actual car park is quite a way along this road.
 Taking stock, we decided to park on the other side of the gate in a little layby and walk in and not risk getting stuck or sliding off the road.

 We wrapped ourselves up so we looked like Michelin Men and even The Dog donned her coat.
 The sun shone and the snow glistened as we walked up the road towards the car park, keeping on the verge for grip.
 The road was solid ice.
 Several cars passed us, making us feel wimps for parking by the gate, but there was a steep incline and the cars took it slowly and steadily.
 We came up to the edge of the reservoir and the final climb to the car park which had quite a few cars considering.
 A snow cloud came over, dropping light snowflakes on us, swirling in the light breeze as we followed the track out the other side and found a footpath that dropped us down towards the water’s edge.
-Snow crunched under our walking boots and we watched where we put our feet – it was quite safe, but it was an uneven gravel path.
-We came up to a small thatched building which is a very unusual roof covering in the Dales – in the sunshine, with the snow laden cloud moving on, it looked almost Scandinavian.
-We couldn’t get close to it to check it out, but presumed it was part of the water company’s maintenance buildings.
+Snow crunched under our walking boots and we watched where we put our feet – it was an uneven gravel path under the snow.
+We came up to a small thatched building which is a very unusual roof covering in the Dales – in the sunshine, with the snow laden cloud moving on,

 But the views were stunning and it was lovely to walk in crunchy snow on a mid winter’s day, the sun shining with blue sky – the sort of day that makes you appreciate being alive and enjoying nature’s raw beauty.
 You felt you could flick the sky with your fingers and hear the satisfying ping of crystal, it was that crisp and clear.